Genomics Aotearoa and New Zealand eScience Infrastructure partner to advance genomics research capabilities in New Zealand

-Genomics Aotearoa, funded by the Ministry of Business, Innovation and Employment (MBIE) Strategic Science Investment Fund, is a partnership of seven universities and Crown Research Institutes, established to ensure that New Zealand is internationally participating in and leading the rapidly developing fields of genomics and bioinformatics.
+Genomics Aotearoa, funded by the Ministry of Business, Innovation and Employment (MBIE) Strategic Science Investment Fund, is a partnership of nine universities and Crown Research Institutes, established to ensure that New Zealand is internationally participating in and leading the rapidly developing fields of genomics and bioinformatics.

 Genomics Aotearoa Director Professor Peter Dearden has welcomed the partnership with NeSI, saying the digital technology and support is an essential step for Genomics Aotearoa to develop genomic and bioinformatics capability in New Zealand.

 “This capability will allow New Zealand to undertake world-class research in what is a very fast-changing field, and will support researchers to respond to New Zealand’s unique needs in health, environment and primary production.”

 To underpin this partnership NeSI has recruited new bioinformatics expertise.
 They are already working alongside genomics researchers to better understand their current and future needs, while also working on code optimisation and deployment, genomics application installation, onboarding researchers new to using NeSI’s platform, and other support activities.